yugal-07/WordFetch/README.md

 # WordFetch

 Look up word definitions instantly — just select a word and hit a hotkey.
-No copying, no browser, no fuss.

 ## How it works